 As it has already passed a few months since the mentioned workshop, I’ve almost forgotten my interaction with the trainee.
 However, in the last week the memory has been revived by the newest blog by Scott Miller.
 His post drew my attention to another therapeutic principle (which I do not always follow, either) and by that to the topic of “therapeutic competencies” more generally.

 In his recent writing, Scott focuses on the principle: “do not give direct advice to your clients”.
 Some approaches, like ACT, have even included this rule into the set of “core therapeutic competencies”.
 The ACT core competency number 4, for example, discourages therapists from “arguing with, lecturing, or attempting to convince the client” and from “providing own personal opinions”.
-And ACT is certainly not a unique approach on that.
+And ACT is not a unique approach on that.

 My best advice: be aware